This article helps you sort through organic treatments and home remedies for plant diseases.

 Controlling Clubroot

-Fungicides will not work, so to prevent clubroot disease, focus on rotating crops and cleaning your garden.
+Fungicides will not work, so to prevent clubroot, focus on crop rotation and garden cleanup.

-Additionally, weed carefully and keep your soil’s pH neutral or slightly alkaline, testing it frequently throughout the season with a soil test kit.
+Additionally, weed carefully and keep your soil’s pH neutral or slightly alkaline.
+Test it often during the season with a soil test kit.

 5. Anthracnose